Alec Newman: Career

 After graduating from LAMDA Newman built up a steady list of television and film credits before landing the lead role in the Sci Fi channel's Emmy award winning miniseries Frank Herbert's Dune.
 This led to a string of appearances in US TV and film, which culminated in winning the coveted role of Barnabas Collins in a WB reboot of Dark Shadows.
 The show was not picked up for series despite promising performances.

 The 2004 Hallmark Channel version of Frankenstein with Newman leading an all star cast including William Hurt and Donald Sutherland, met with favourable reviews and won an Emmy.
 This period also found Newman consistently working on film - in Penny Woolcock's The Principles of Lust and in the Stephen Fry directed Bright Young Things.
 Both played at festivals around the world including Cannes Film Festival, Sundance Film Festival and the BFI London Film Festival.

+From 2011 to 2013 Newman played head teacher Michael Byrne in the BBC school drama Waterloo Road.

 Series regular roles in Kurt Sutter's The Bastard Executioner, Amazon's Rogue, and HBO's Strike Back saw him in edgier and often action oriented territory, yet in Guy Pitt's 2014 film Greyhawk Newman's more intimate and emotional performance contributed to a nomination for the Michael Powell award at the Edinburgh International Film Festival.
 He has since worked with directors Tomas Alfredson, Amma Asante and George Clooney.

 Newman has often played edgy and complex characters.
 Performances in the BBC's Showtrial and World Production's Karen Pirie are recent examples of roles with a moral conflict at their core.

 He regularly returns to work in the theatre.
 The Donmar Warehouse production of King Lear in which he played Edmund, transferred to the Brooklyn Academy of Music, New York.
 The National Theatre's 2015 production of The Motherfucker with the Hat featured Newman in the title role and was nominated at the Evening Standard Theatre Awards for Best Play.
 More recently, he played Bruno Bischofberger in the Young Vic production of Anthony McCarten's new play The Collaboration opposite Paul Bettany, Jeremy Pope and Sofia Barclay.

-He is also a prolific voice artist appearing in numerous video games including Cyberpunk 2077, Assassin's Creed Valhalla, and Lego Star Wars: The Skywalker Saga.
+He is also a prolific voice artist appearing in numerous video games including Cyberpunk 2077, Assassin's Creed Valhalla, Assassin's Creed Syndicate and Lego Star Wars: The Skywalker Saga.

 Personal life

-In February 2013, Newman became engaged to Heather Stewart.
+In 2013, Newman became engaged to Heather Stewart.
 They married in Ayrshire in June 2014.

-Newman is a huge football fan and has indulged a love for the outdoors, twice trekking in the Everest region of Nepal.

 He lives with his family in Surrey, England.